metamorph-inc/cpython/Doc/library/cgi.rst

 is usually the server's cgi-bin directory) and the set of environment variables is also different from what you get when you log in.
-In particular, don't count on the shell's search path for executables (:envvar:`PATH`) or the Python module search path (:envvar:`PYTHONPATH`) to be set to anything interesting.
+In particular, don't count on the shell's search path for executables (:envvar:`PATH`) or the Python module search path (:envvar:`OMPYTHONPATH`) to be set to anything interesting.

 If you need to load modules from a directory which is not on Python's default module search path, you can change the path in your script, before importing